 To comply with PRC laws and regulations which prohibit foreign control of companies that engage in value-added telecommunication services, the Group primarily conducts its business in the PRC through its variable interest entities, Beijing Sitan and Hebei Qinshu, and subsidiaries of the variable interest entities (collectively, the "VIEs").
 The equity interests of the VIEs are legally held by PRC shareholders (the "Nominee Shareholders").
 Despite the lack of technical majority ownership, the Company has effective control of the VIEs through a series of contractual arrangements (the "Contractual Agreements") and a parent-subsidiary relationship exists between the Company and the VIEs.
-Through the Contractual Agreements, the Nominee Shareholders effectively assigned all of their voting rights underlying their equity interests in the VIEs to the WFOE, who immediately assigned the voting rights underlying their equity interests in the VIEs to Stack Midco Limited, which is a wholly-owned subsidiary of the Company.
+Through the Contractual Agreements, the Nominee Shareholders effectively assigned all of their voting rights underlying their equity interests in the VIEs to Stack Midco Limited, which is a wholly-owned subsidiary of the Company.
 Therefore, the Company has the power to direct the activities of the VIEs that most significantly impact its economic performance.
 The Company also has the ability and obligation to absorb substantially all of the profits and all the expected losses of the VIEs that potentially could be significant to the VIEs.
 Based on the above, the Company consolidates the VIEs in accordance with SEC Regulation SX-3A-02 and Accounting Standards Codification ("ASC 810").